JohanScheepers/FTcon25usa/fluttercon_countdown/README.md

 # Fluttercon USA 2025 Countdown App

-A simple Flutter application that displays a countdown timer to Fluttercon USA 2025.
+A Flutter application designed to keep you informed about Fluttercon USA 2025.
+It features a real-time countdown timer to the event and provides a detailed list of speakers, their talks, and talk descriptions.

 ## Table of Contents
 * [1.
 Features](#1-features)